eScienceLab/eScienceLab.github.io/index.md

   }
   </script>

 The [eScience Lab](/about/) research group is led by [Professor Carole Goble](http://www.manchester.ac.uk/research/Carole.goble/).
-The group is based at the [School of Computer Science](http://www.cs.manchester.ac.uk/),  [University of Manchester](http://www.manchester.ac.uk).
+The group is based at the [Department of Computer Science](http://www.cs.manchester.ac.uk/),  [University of Manchester](http://www.manchester.ac.uk).
 It's affiliated with the wider [Information Management Group](http://www.cs.manchester.ac.uk/img/).

 The [eScience Lab team](/people/) are focused on research and development around a set of tools designed for data driven and computational research.
 The tools support the coming together of people, data and methods in a particular research area; this is also know as an _e-laboratory_.
 These e-Laboratories or _e-Labs_ support domains as diverse as systems biology, social science, music, astronomy, multimedia and chemistry.
 The [tools](/products/) have been adopted by a large number of projects and institutions.